open-austin/hackathon-ideas/writing_data_how_tos.md

-###Creating How-To Content for Citizen Data Analysts
+### Creating How-To Content for Citizen Data Analysts

 Submitted by: Juliette Kernion (https://github.com/kernion)

+*If you want to support this proposal, add your feedback [here](https://github.com/open-austin/hackathon-ideas/issues/9).*

 ### Who will benefit the most from this project?